One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Of course, there’s more to do at the Space Needle than gawk at it.
 Grab your tickets and zip up the elevator to the observation deck at the 520-foot level.

 Visiting Seattle on a rainy day?
 Skip the Space Needle observation deck and check out the Seattle Center’s museums.
-Options include the Pacific Science Center, Seattle Children’s Museum, and Chihuly Garden & Glass (featuring works from famed glass artist Dale Chihuly.)
+Options include the Pacific Science Center, Seattle Children’s Museum, and Chihuly Garden & Glass, a cool glass museum featuring works from famed glass artist Dale Chihuly.)

 Unleash your inner Hendrix at the Museum of Pop Culture (MoPOP)